ml8/ml8.github.io/pages/posts/sigcse2026.md

 were any good at SIGCSE came out of industry partnerships.
 We need to do more here globally across the industry.

-Where is Anthropic and Claude at SIGCSE?
-Where is GitHub beyond our education team?
-Where is Cursor? **These tools want to revolutionize software construction without meaningfully engaging with the source of our students’ intellectual development as computer scientists**.
+Where were Anthropic and Claude at SIGCSE?
+Where was GitHub beyond our education team?
+Where was Cursor? **These tools want to revolutionize software construction without meaningfully engaging with the source of our students’ intellectual development as computer scientists**.

 **Industry is the hinge, and it needs to be more present.**